Sousio/Recylike-Repo/README.md

 # Recylike-Repo

 This would be a private project.
-Please not consider changing it on your own
+Please do not consider changing it on your own.
+TNX